-I prefer not to freeze this recipe.
+I prefer not to freeze gluten free cauliflower cheese.
 It can go a little watery when frozen, which can spoil the taste and the texture.
 For the same reason, I think it's best to use fresh cauliflower rather than frozen.

 Yes, absolutely.
 Simmer the broccoli in a small amount of water for 5 minutes and follow the rest of the recipe.